 - Vertical or up-and-down C-section is where an incision is made from the belly button to the pubic hairline.
 This is often done in emergencies.

-Vertical or horizontal incisions are made based on maternal and fetal health factors.
-Although horizontal incisions are cosmetically better, it may take more time to deliver the baby.
+Vertical or horizontal incisions are made based on maternal and fetal health factors; horizontal incisions are cosmetically better.

 Indications For C-Section Delivery